 Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.

 The most important characteristic of asthma is narrowing of the airways that can be reversed.
-The airways of the lungs (the bronchi) are basically tubes with muscular walls (see Biology of the Lungs and Airways: Respiratory System).
+The airways of the lungs (the bronchi) are basically tubes with muscular walls (see Respiratory System).
 Cells lining the bronchi have microscopic structures, called receptors.
-There are two main types of receptors: beta-adrenergic and cholinergic.
+There are many types of receptors, but two main types of receptors are important in asthma: beta-adrenergic and cholinergic.
 These receptors sense the presence of specific substances and stimulate the underlying muscles to contract and relax, thus altering the flow of air.
 Beta-adrenergic receptors respond to chemicals such as epinephrine and make the muscles relax, thereby widening (dilating) the airways and increasing airflow.
 Cholinergic receptors respond to a chemical called acetylcholine, making the muscles contract, thereby decreasing airflow.

 Narrowing of the airways is often caused by abnormal sensitivity of cholinergic receptors, which cause the muscles of the airways to contract when they should not.
 Certain cells in the airways, particularly mast cells, are thought to be responsible for initiating the response.
 Mast cells throughout the bronchi release substances such as histamine and leukotrienes, which cause smooth muscle to contract, mucus secretion to increase, and certain white blood cells to migrate to the area.
 Eosinophils, a type of white blood cell found in the airways of people with asthma, release additional substances, contributing to airway narrowing.

-In an asthma attack, the smooth muscles of the bronchi contract, causing the bronchi to narrow (called bronchoconstriction), and the tissues lining the airways swell from inflammation and mucus secretion into the airways.
+In an asthma attack (sometimes called an exacerbation), the smooth muscles of the bronchi contract, causing the bronchi to narrow (called bronchoconstriction), and the tissues lining the airways swell due to inflammation and mucus secretion into the airways.
 The top layer of the airway lining can become damaged and shed cells, further narrowing the diameter of the airway.
 A narrower airway requires the person to exert more effort to move air in and out of the lungs.
-In asthma, the narrowing is reversible, meaning that with appropriate treatment or on their own, the muscular contractions of the airways stop, the airways widen again, and the airflow into and out of the lungs returns to normal.
+In asthma, the narrowing is reversible, meaning that with appropriate treatment or on their own, the muscular contractions of the airways stop, and the inflammation resolves so that the airways widen again, and the airflow into and out of the lungs returns to normal.

-Cigarette smoke, cold air, and viral infections can also provoke asthma attacks.
 Additionally, people who have asthma can develop bronchoconstriction when exercising.
 Stress and anxiety can trigger mast cells to release histamine and leukotrienes and stimulate the vagus nerve (which connects to the airway smooth muscle), which then contracts and narrows the bronchi.
-Gastroesophageal reflux disease (GERD) is a common trigger of asthma.

 Asthma attacks vary in frequency and severity.
 Some people who have asthma are symptom-free most of the time, with only an occasional, brief, mild episode of shortness of breath.
-Other people cough and wheeze most of the time and have severe attacks after viral infections, exercise, or exposure to allergens or irritants, including cigarette smoke.
+Other people cough and wheeze most of the time and have severe attacks after viral infections, exercise, or exposure to other triggers.
 Coughing may be the only symptom in some people (cough-variant asthma).
 Crying or hearty laughing may bring on symptoms in some people.
+Aspirin may also trigger an attack.
 Some people with asthma produce a clear, sometimes sticky (mucoid) phlegm (sputum).
 Asthma attacks occur most often in the early morning hours when the effects of protective drugs wear off and the body is least able to prevent bronchoconstriction.

 An asthma attack may begin suddenly with wheezing, coughing, and shortness of breath.
-Wheezing is particularly noticeable when the person breathes out.
+Wheezing is a musical sound that occurs when the person breathes out (see Wheezing).
 At other times, an asthma attack may come on slowly with gradually worsening symptoms.
 In either case, people with asthma usually first notice shortness of breath, coughing, or chest tightness.
 The attack may be over in minutes, or it may last for hours or days.
 Itching on the chest or neck may be an early symptom, especially in children.
 A dry cough at night or while exercising may be the only symptom.
-Symptoms of asthma can also be caused by other disorders.
-Symptoms are reversible with timely treatment and typically occur after exposure to one or more triggers.

 During an asthma attack, shortness of breath may become severe, creating a feeling of severe anxiety.
 The person instinctively sits upright and leans forward, using the neck and chest muscles to help in breathing, but still struggles for air.
 Sweating is a common reaction to the effort and anxiety.
 The pulse usually quickens, and the person may feel a pounding in the chest.